Goose and miniature horse looking for forever home together

 BUCKS COUNTY, Pa.
-(WFMZ/CNN) – Good friends may be hard to come by – but as many people know, they can come in any size or shape – and any species too!
+(CNN) – Good friends may be hard to come by – but as many people know, they can come in any size or shape – and any species too!

 Bucks County’s SPCA adopts out big animals, depending on your definition of big.